I was introduced to the concept of unknown unknowns by this quote¹:

 - Don’t stop having conversations with your friends

 - Seek conversations with acquaintances (and befriend them if you want and can)

 - Scout for (and be open to) conversations with strangers

 - Always ask yourself ‘what do I not know’ instead of ‘what do I know’

 The more people you expose yourself to, the more diverse perspectives and ideas you get to hear.

 The more people you expose your perspectives and ideas to, the more you can stress test those perspectives and ideas.

-If someone strongly identifies himself as a theist, he would not be able to hold a conversation with an atheist or an anti-theist because each argument from them feels like a personal attack to him.
-That is unfortunate, because no one can challenge a theist better than an atheist or an anti-theist.
+If someone strongly identifies himself as a theist, he would not be able to hold a conversation with an atheist or an anti-theist because each argument from them feels like a personal attack.
+That is unfortunate because no one can challenge a theist better than an atheist or an anti-theist.